-JP Morgan Retirement Plan Services and JPMorgan Chase Bank N.A., respectively, serve as recordkeeper and trustee of the Plan.
-Certain Plan investments at December 31, 2010 and 2009 are units in a common/collective trust fund issued by JP Morgan, a brokerage account managed by JP Morgan, and shares of Company stock.
-Certain Plan investments at December 31, 2009, also included shares of mutual funds issued by Fidelity Investments and units in a common/collective trust fund managed by Fidelity Investments.
-Fidelity Management Trust Company (Fidelity) served as the trustee of the Plan through June 30, 2009.
-Effective July 1, 2009, Fidelity was removed as recordkeeper and trustee for the Plan.
-Therefore, these transactions qualify as party-in-interest transactions.
+JP Morgan and JPMorgan Chase Bank N.A., respectively, serve as recordkeeper and trustee of the Plan.
+Certain Plan investments at December 31, 2011 and 2010 are units in a common/collective trust fund issued by JP Morgan, a brokerage account managed by JP Morgan, and shares of Company stock.
+Therefore, these transactions qualify as exempt party-in-interest transactions.

-As of December 31, 2010 and 2009, respectively, the Plan held 3,525,635 and 3,468,786 shares of common stock of Great Plains Energy Incorporated, the sponsoring employer.
-During the year ended December 31, 2010, the Plan recorded dividend income from the stock of \$2,886,726.
+As of December 31, 2011 and 2010, respectively, the Plan held 3,197,563 and 3,525,635 shares of common stock of Great Plains Energy Incorporated, the sponsoring employer.
+During the year ended December 31, 2011, the Plan recorded dividend income from the stock of \$2,822,339.